Best Job Interview Hairstyles for Women

 It's perfectly acceptable to be you, especially if you're not someone who spends a lot of time on their appearance.
 But do be sure not to look too disheveled or messy, even if your interview is just a quick video call from home.

-01Keep Your Hairstyle Professional and Polished
+Keep Your Hairstyle Professional and Polished

-For example, if your makeup is a little edgy, try a more toned down hair style.
+While some options are trendy and others are more traditional, remember that your hairstyle should strike a balance between your wardrobe and your makeup.
+For example, if your makeup is a little edgy, opt for a more toned down hairstyle.
 Be mindful of your final look, which should be tasteful, professional, and polished.
-After all, you want the focus to be on you, and not how you styled your hair that morning.
+That way, the focus will be on you, and not how you styled your hair.

 Here's a selection of the best hairstyles for short, long, and medium length hair.